mehdiHAROUN/pulpeBlog/blog/content/posts/appointment-prefecture.md

 ---
 title: "Appointment Prefecture"
 date: 2021-08-23T18:11:16+02:00
-draft: true
+draft: false
 ---

 use node.js to check every interval the appointment avaibality send an email if true

 install node.js
 create new project and copy the following code :

 import package
 set gmail account : https://devanswers.co/allow-less-secure-apps-access-gmail-account/
 try and enjoy

 use docker :